efhai2408/Blog/CPE375-Liminal space, glowing potatoes, and controlling your brainwaves to watch a firework.md

 ![picture](https://github.com/efhai2408/Blog/blob/main/pics%2FLiminal%2FDrawing%20CPE375%20Liminal%20Space.excalidraw.svg)
-(I write many details in many parts of this big canvas,so I recommend you to zoom-in this picture)
+(I write many details in many parts of this big canvas,so I recommend you to zoom-in on this picture)

 JinJoon Lee